• Skip to primary navigation

 FRIDGE: Place leftovers in an airtight container and store in the refrigerator for up to 4 days.

 FREEZER: Store leftovers in a freezer bag or airtight container and keep in the freezer for up to 3 months.
-Thaw completely before reheating.
+Thaw in the fridge before reheating.

 • Use an instant read thermometer to quickly tell what temperature the pork has cooked to.